flashwing-04/showtime-website-project-archive/content/ws20/master/m2-leistungstracker/_index.md

 Our Web App is responsive, so you can try it out on your preferred device.
 Just follow [this link](https://dev.pluto.ac0.de/) to explore the app.

 **Access**\
 In order to properly use the app, you need to log in.
-Please get in touch with one of use to receive test data.
+Please get in touch with one of us to receive test data.
 {{</section>}}